Pre-Development Considerations

 Data Strategy

-Before developing a connector, you should ideally have an initial use case as described in the Integration Design guide.
-While your actual connector should be agnostic with regards to eventual integrations, a minimum viable product state should support actual business use as the connector may be extended later to provide new data and capabilities over time.
+Before developing a connector, you should have an initial use case as described in the Integration Design guide.
+While your actual connector should be agnostic to eventual integrations, a minimum viable product state should support actual business use, as the connector may be extended later to provide new data and capabilities over time.

 To that end, avoid hard coding values or data mapping.
 Good choices have data objects and actions that closely map your API and are as general as possible.

-Your design should avoid future breaking changes - even in the development and testing phase, we want to confirm your intentions before deploying.
+Your design should avoid future breaking changes even in the development and testing phase.
+The App Xchange team want to confirm your intentions before deploying.
 Breaking changes would include changing the module key, adding or changing required data object properties, changing (vs adding) to the data object key, or removing object properties entirely.

 The train of thought to use is: if the schema changes in a way that would result in any already existing payloads (queued action steps for example) to generate a payload that would not pass schema validation, then that is a breaking change.
-Therefore you should also make “required” now anything you know will be required later if possible, so incomplete data does not get generated on the platform.
+Therefore you should make required now anything you know will be required later if possible, so incomplete data is not generated on the platform.

 Connector Requirements

 App Xchange code approval focuses on safety and avoiding security and performance risks, not optimization or design.
-It is typically the connector builders responsibility to do quality assurance on their connector and confirm that the connector design supports their business requirements.
+You are responsible for performing quality assurance on your connector and confirming that your connector design supports your business requirements.

 Connectors that do not meet minimum criteria will not be deployed to the platform, and connectors that do not follow best practices will receive feedback and require specific reasoning before deployment.
-Further detail on the technical expectations for connectors to be deployed on the App Xchange platform will be available on the SDK documentation pages.
+The SDK documentation pages provide the full technical expectations for connectors to be deployed on the App Xchange platform.